tfgg/yournextmep/_candidates/eu2014/green/jill-perry.md

 person: jill-perry
 region: north-west
 party: green
-title: North West - Green Party - Jill Perry
+title: Jill Perry is running for MEP in North West for the Green Party
 incumbent: false
 ---